UK Global Talent Visa for Software Engineers

 Can a software engineer with no open-source work still apply?

 Yes.
-You can build a case around commercial products (OC2), technical leadership (OC3), patents, or conference contributions.
-Open-source work is just one of many evidence routes for OC1.
+You can build a case around significant contributions at a product-led company (OC3), recognition beyond your occupation such as speaking or mentoring (OC2), patents (OC1), or conference contributions.
+Open-source work is just one of many evidence routes.

 What is the difference between Exceptional Talent and Exceptional Promise for a developer?